Mashina: Fame Monsters album

-Emotional Peak
+Emotional Peak album

 The next project of Mashina was the album Si HaReg'esh (Hebrew: שיא הרגש) which is translated as "emotional peak".
 After Banai and Bracha had created several songs for the album, they came up with the idea of creating a rock opera with a narrative story.
 Thus, through the story, the band members could justify their return to the styles of rock and roll and rhythm and blues.

 Banai and Baraka created a story about a planet controlled by a tyrant named "Levi Metal", who ruled through a public address system produced by a drug called "Metal Noise".
 "Levi Metal" fought a guy named "Pahei Show", who played blues songs and thus would eliminate the "metal noise".
 This is how loud songs were created for the album, which characterized "Levi Metal", alongside quieter songs, which characterized "Pahei Show".

 Eventually, the rock opera idea was shelved, and the album mostly contains quiet songs.
 The people of the NMC company had second thoughts about the sketches that the band recorded for the rock opera, so the album was released by Hed Artzi.

 In April 1993, the first single for the album was released, "Touched the Sky" (Hebrew: נגעה בשמיים) written and composed by Banai, which became one of the biggest hits of the album.
 In July 1993 the full album was released.
 Most of its songs were written and composed by Bracha, with the exceptions being two songs written and composed by Banai, "Touched the Sky" and "Mrs. Sarah the Neighbor", which was also a success.
 Among the songs Bracha wrote, "Danny" and "Pahei Show" were successful.
 The album reached gold album status in about two weeks, and later reached platinum album status.

-"Goodbye Youth, Hello Love" and the disbandment of the band
+Goodbye Youth, Hello Love and disbandment

 In January 1994 the members of Mashina started working on their next album.
 This album was produced by the band members alone, with Benson serving as the album's producer and Khudorov as the recording technician.
 The band had enough material for two whole albums, one written entirely by Banai and one written entirely by Bracha, and there was a debate as to which of the songs to record.

 When Bracha and Dayan were absent from the band's rehearsals for about two weeks due to illness, Banai, Benson and Khodorov began working on the songs Banai had written.
 This is how the foundation was created for the band's last album before its disbandment, "Goodbye Youth Hello Love" (Hebrew: להתראות נעורים שלום אהבה), and all of its songs were written and composed by Banai.